 Average speed: 67Mbps download, 17Mbps upload

-The provider’s most powerful broadband package is Origin Max Fibre Broadband, which is approaching the upper end of Fibre to the Cabinet connectivity.
-It offers plenty of bandwidth for larger households, and can support everything from MMORPG online gaming to HD and 4K video, this can easily support high-speed Wi-Fi needs.
+The ISP’s most powerful broadband package is Origin Max Fibre Broadband, which is approaching the upper end of Fibre to the Cabinet connectivity.
+It offers plenty of bandwidth for larger households, and can support everything from MMORPG online gaming to 4K video streaming.

 Origin contract lengths vary depending on the type of package you choose.
 Uniquely, this ISP offers a variety of conventional 18-month and pay-upfront 12-month packages:

-For the standard Origin broadband plan, you’ll be locked into a 12-month contract.
-Fibre optic broadband packages come with longer terms of 18 months.
-Origin claims there are no hidden charges, so you can expect to simply pay the monthly quoted price for the duration of your contract.
+Origin’s ADSL and fibre broadband packages come with relatively lengthy 18-month contract periods, Origin claims there are no hidden charges, so you can expect to pay the monthly quoted price for the duration of your contract.

-One unique feature that sets Origin apart from other providers is its upfront payment plans.
-You can choose to pay your entire 12 or 18-month contract in one go, and receive a discount.
-Although these Origin offers require a large initial outlay, you save money in the long run and enjoy uninterrupted broadband service without worrying about monthly bills.
+One unique feature that sets Origin apart from other ISPs is its upfront payment plans.
+You can choose to pay your entire 12-month contract in one go, and receive a discount as a result.
+Although these Origin offers require a large initial outlay, it’s possible to save money in the long run and enjoy uninterrupted broadband service without worrying about monthly bills.

 If you don’t really use your landline very often, you can opt for a pay as you go plan.
 You’ll only be charged for the minutes as you use them, with peak-time calls to landlines and mobiles costing 20 pence per minute, respectively dropping to 13p and 15p off-peak.

-Add unlimited minutes to 01, 02 and 03 UK numbers between 7pm and 7am on weekdays, and between the hours of 7pm Friday to 7am Monday.
+Add unlimited minutes to 01, 02 and 03 UK numbers between 7pm and 7am on weekdays, and between 7pm Friday and 7am Monday.
 Calls are chargeable after 60 minutes.

-This basic package includes unlimited minutes to all 01, 02 and 03 numbers.
-Calls are chargeable after 60 minutes.
+As above, but with unlimited minutes to all 01, 02 and 03 numbers at any time.
+Calls become chargeable after 60 minutes.

-Finally, if you’re on the phone a lot to UK mobile and international destinations, you can opt for this package that combines all of the features.
+Finally, if you’re on the phone a lot to UK mobile and international destinations, you can opt for a package that combines all the above features.
 You’ll get unlimited minutes to 01, 02 and 03 numbers, 200 minutes for calls to UK mobile numbers, and 500 minutes to 36 international countries.

 It’s important to note that calls to premium rate numbers aren’t covered under any of these packages, so you’ll be charged at current Origin rates.
-To get around the charges after 60 minutes have passed, you can simply hang up the phone and re-dial.
+To get around the charges after 60 minutes have passed, simply hang up and redial.

 Anonymous call reject

-These features can be tacked onto your choice of calling plan.
-Phone line installation may also incur a charge when you’re getting set up.
+These features can be added onto your choice of calling plan, while phone line installation may also incur a charge.

-Origin broadband packages may come with discounted premiums that apply to a certain time period, usually either six or twelve months.
-These premiums are applied as credits to your total monthly bill.
+Origin broadband packages may come with discounted premiums that apply to a certain time period, usually either six or twelve months, typically applied as credits to your total monthly bill.

-Origin doesn’t offer much in the way of bonuses or perks, but existing customers can receive a referral offer.
+Origin doesn’t offer much in the way of bonuses or perks, but existing customers can benefit from a referral offer.
 If you’re an existing customer and a friend or family member signs up, both parties will receive a £20 bill credit when the new customer’s second bill is due.

-Yes, most likely.
-Origin runs on the Openreach network, which serves approximately 95% of UK households, it’s very likely to be available in your postcode.
-A network checker tool to find out which Openreach services are available in your postcode.
+Because Origin runs on the Openreach network, which serves approximately 95 per cent of UK households, it’s very likely to be available in your postcode.
+A network checker tool will reveal which Openreach services are available locally.

-Yes, if you want a straightforward and low-priced broadband plan.
-Origin’s customer service team is based in Yorkshire with a company commitment to friendly, personalised service.
-The company provides a choice of different routers and speeds to keep households of different sizes connected.
+The answer is probably yes if you want a straightforward and affordably-priced broadband plan.
+Origin’s customer service team is based in its home county of Yorkshire, and specialises in friendly, personalised service.
+This ISP provides a choice of different routers and speeds to keep households of different sizes connected.

-Its competitive pricing extends to upfront payment plans, which give an even steeper discount up to 30% in some cases.
+Competitive pricing extends to upfront payment plans, which achieve discounts of up to 30 per cent in some cases.
 If the idea of paying for your broadband in one go appeals, this could be a good fit.
 The introduction of TV services alongside broadband and phone packages has further increased its appeal, though the TV package is limited and presently misses out most of the biggest streaming media platforms.